Nou Estadi Costa Daurada

 Nou Estadi Costa Daurada is a multi-purpose stadium in Tarragona, Catalonia, Spain.
 It is currently used mostly for football matches and is the home ground of the Gimnàstic de Tarragona.
-The stadium has a maximum capacity of 14,591 persons.
+The stadium has a maximum capacity of 14,591 people.

 It hosted opening and closing ceremonies of the 2018 Mediterranean Games.

 Images

 Free kick in a match between Gimnastic de Tarragona and Villarreal B.